impress-org/seamless-donations/readme.txt

 * **IMPORTANT:** Before upgrading from 3.3 or if you are experiencing problems upgrading from v3 to v4, [read this](http://zatzlabs.com/fixing-seamless-donations-4-0-updateactivation-problems/).

 = 4.0.17 =
+* Added processing mode entry to log
 * Fixed spurious blank IPN log entries
+* Fixed bug that wrote incorrect IPN to log entries

 = 4.0.16 =
 * Required update for PayPal https IPN compatibility